nareshbhatia/design-tokens-demo/tokens/README.md

-This directory contains multiple tokens files created by extracting top level nodes in `/tokens.json` pushed from Figma.
+This directory contains multiple token files created by extracting the top-level token sets in `/tokens.json` (the file that is pushed from Figma).